Books by Michael Fass are available to purchase directly from Michael or from Amazon UK. See below for more details.

 Michael’s historical fiction novel re-creates the world of Napoleon’s final years including many historical figures that bring the story to life.
 See the cast of characters.

-Napoleon’s Drop is available to purchase from Michael Fass or from Amazon UK both in paperback and Kindle version.
-Order direct from Michael now by clicking here.
+Napoleon’s Drop is available to purchase directly from Michael Fass – please get in touch via his Contact page – or from Amazon in paperback and Kindle version.

 Reviews for Napoleon’s Drop…